Skip to main content

 import org.graalvm.polyglot.Source

-private object App
+internal object App

 const val HELLO_WORLD_MODULE_NAME: String = "helloworld"